 Make Ahead and Freeze – With your menu decided, decide which items can be made ahead of time and stored in the freezer.
 These items should be prepared first.

-Order Ahead – any items that are going to be ordered should be done at least a week or 2 ahead of time.
+Order Ahead – any items that are going to be ordered should be done at least a week ahead of time.
 Things on this list might be specially prepared cookies or a fancy cake that will be the highlight.

 Simplify – Think of adding things like trays of cheeses and crackers, olives and pickles to enhance the table with color.
 They are easy to put on a platter and serve and require no preparation.

 Hire Help – You want to enjoy the day, so having someone in the kitchen to watch food, refill platters, and collect the used plates and dishes is important.